 GPS coordinates to the roundabout next to the Bujairy plaza: 24.737382 46.575260

-Here’s a google earth pic of the area, where you can see the green areas are mostly date farms around Wadi Hanifa and the road which goes down the valley splits the area in two; the Bujairy gateway area and on the opposite side the main historical city area.
-The actual city is unfortunately still closed from public, although private tours are possible by booking through the Diriyah project management.
-The entire Diriyah restoration project is estimated to finish by the end of 2017.
+Here’s a google earth pic of the area, where you can see the green areas are mostly date farms around Wadi Hanifa and the road which goes down the valley splits the area in two; the Bujairy gateway area and on the opposite side the main historical city area, At´Turaif district.
+The UNESCO heritage area of Turaif is unfortunately still closed from public due to a massive restoration project going on there.
+Once ready, Turaif district will become one of the largest open air museums in the world.
+The entire restoration project is estimated to finish by 2019.
 In the meanwhile, there’s still plenty of things to see and it’s well worth the visit.Things to do in Ad ‘Diriyah

 1. Explore the new Al Bujairy center.